jewelsofthought/neshama/site/posts/parashot/Va_eira.md

 The Lord then tells Moses to tell Aaron to "stretch your hand with your staff over the rivers, the canals and the ponds to bring forth the frogs". (v1)

-{Note: How could he stretch his hand with his staff over the land?}
+**Note**: How could he stretch his hand with his staff over the land?}

 Aaron did as commanded. (v2)

-{Note: Moses requests Aaron to speak in his name, as he had "closed lips".
+**Note**: Moses requests Aaron to speak in his name, as he had "closed lips".
 However, these three plagues, are implemented by Aaron.
-This is not speaking but action &mdash; and this is not the help that Moses asked for!}
+This is not speaking but action &mdash; and this is not the help that Moses asked for!{.note}

 However the necromancers of Egypt did likewise "with their secret rites". (v3)

 Pharaoh summoned Moses and Aaron, and asked them to remove the frogs, and "he will let the people go and sacrifice to the Lord" (v4).

-Moses says he will do it to show the Pharoah that there is "none like the Lord, our God", **כִּי־אֵ֖ין כַּֽיהֹוָ֥ה אֱלֹהֵֽינוּ**.
+Moses says he will do it to show the Pharoah that there is "none like the Lord, our God", [כִּי־אֵ֖ין כַּֽיהֹוָ֥ה אֱלֹהֵֽינוּ]{dir="rtl"}.

 So Moses "cried out to the Lord", and the Lord did according to Moses' words, and the frogs died out, and the land stank.
 But the Pharoah reneged on his promise. (v9-11)

-### Lice **כִּנָּ֔ם**
+### Lice [כִּנָּ֔ם]{dir="rtl"}

 Then the Lord says to Moses: "Say to Aaron: 'Stretch forth your staff and strike the dust of the earth, and it shall become lice throughout the entire land of Egypt.'" (v12)

-Then the text says the Aaron stretched forth his hand {Note: Whereas the command as written was to stretch forth his staff!} and struck the dust of the earth... and the dust became lice (v13).
+Then the text says the Aaron stretched forth his hand [**Note**: Whereas the command as written was to stretch forth his staff!]{.note} and struck the dust of the earth... and the dust became lice (v13).

 The Egyptians necromancers tried to use their secret rites to bring out the lice, but the could not.
-So they said to Pharaoh, "It is the finger of G-d, _Elohim_ (v14). {Note: How did they know of the existence of this _Elohim_?
+So they said to Pharaoh, "It is the finger of G-d, _Elohim_ (v14). [**Note**: How did they know of the existence of this _Elohim_?
 And why would they say that He is the One doing this?
 Would they not say it was one of their G-d's, or at least a G-d more familiar than them.
-This speaks to my hypothesis that the cult of **YHWH** was more widespread than just amongst the Hebrews.}
+This speaks to my hypothesis that the cult of **YHWH** was more widespread than just amongst the Hebrews.]{.note}

-{Note: There is also the possiblity that G-d had to show the Pharaoh and all of Egypt, that He could do things that the Egyptian necromancers could not do.}
+**Note**: There is also the possiblity that G-d had to show the Pharaoh and all of Egypt, that He could do things that the Egyptian necromancers could not do.{.note}

 But Pharaoh did not hearken to them (v15).

-### Noxious creatures **עָרֹ֔ב**
+### Noxious creatures [עָרֹ֔ב]{dir="rtl"}

 G-d then instructs Moses to meet Pharaoh at the waters in the early morning, and say the Lord says: ""Let My people go out and serve Me".
 Else I will incite noxious creatures against you and all the houses of Egypt.
-In addition, {Note: to show my power} there will be no noxious creatures in the land of Goshen (v16-18).
+In addition, [**Note**: to show my power]{.note} there will be no noxious creatures in the land of Goshen (v16-18).

 This time "the Lord did so".
 Not Moses nor Aaron instigated this plague, which destroyed the land (v20).

 Pharaoh relents and tells Moses to "Go, sacrifice to your God in the land."
 But Moses objects, arguing that if they will need to "sacrifice the abomination of the Egyptians to God our Lord", and, as the sheep is a deity of the Egyptians, if they sacrifice this deity "before the eyes of the people", they will stone us.
-Let us rather go for a three-day journey into the desert, where we will sacrifice to our Lord, our G-d (v21-23). {Note: He requested a three-day journey to the place where they would sacrifice to the our Lord.
-However three days there, three days back and a minimum of three days for the ceremony. }
+Let us rather go for a three-day journey into the desert, where we will sacrifice to our Lord, our G-d (v21-23). [**Note**: He requested a three-day journey to the place where they would sacrifice to the our Lord.
+However three days there, three days back and a minimum of three days for the ceremony &ndash; will make for at least nine days absence.]{.note}

 Pharaoh agrees to let them go.
 So Moses entreats the Lord, who does according to Moses' word, and removes the noxious creatures (v24-27).